Cornell University

 Graap, who accumulated 21 wins in four years at George Mason before taking the reigns at Cornell, has built an Ivy League and national title contender in her first two decades.
 She has posted a 227-160 record at Cornell and a 248-204 mark in 29 years as a head coach.
 She reached her 200th career win in dramatic fashion, defeating Penn, 11-10, on May 8, 2016, to win the Big Red's first-ever Ivy League Tournament Championship and earn an automatic bid to the NCAA Tournament.

-In her tenure at Cornell, Graap has had 103 All-Ivy selections, 56 IWLCA All-Region selections, 19 IWLCA national All-Americans, three CoSIDA Academic All-Americans, five Ivy League Players of the Year and one national player of the year finalist.
-Her teams have reached postseason play 12 times since she returned to Cornell and have won at least 10 games nine times as well.
+In her tenure at Cornell, Graap has had 168 All-Ivy selections, 56 IWLCA All-Region selections, 19 IWLCA national All-Americans, three CoSIDA Academic All-Americans, five Ivy League Players of the Year, and one national player of the year finalist.
+Her teams have reached postseason play 12 times since she returned to Cornell and have won at least 10 games nine times.

 show more